My Equipment

 When reading work aloud, proofreading errors stand out clearly.
 I pause the recording, fix the error in the manuscript file, and re-record that sentence, all on the fly.

 - Set up the microphone, laptop, and tablet at head level.
-(I prefer to stand!
-Better voice and energy.)

 - Bring a big bottle of water.
-You’ll need it.

 - Open manuscript on tablet.
 Don’t TAP the tablet because it will put a thud on the microphone.
 Slide to advance the text.
 (SSSHHH!)